Asad Madani: Death and legacy

 On 6 February 2006, Madani died in Delhi, India.

-He is survived by his son Mahmood Madani who is General secretary of one faction of the Jamiat Ulama-e-Hind.
+He is survived by his son, Mahmood Madani, who is the current president of Jamiat Ulama-e-Hind (M).

 An international seminar was organized in his memory in New Delhi on 23 and 24 April 2007.
 Madani's parliamentary speeches were released by the former Prime Minister of India Manmohan Singh in the same seminar.

 He is a very popular figure in the neighbouring country of Bangladesh which he frequently used to visit.
 He first visited eastern Bengal in 1933, and since 1973 he used to go there nearly every year.
 During the Bangladesh Liberation War of 1971, Madni strongly protested against the brutal torture of the Pakistan Army and its allied forces, and distributed adequate aid to the memorial camps.
 He projected his views to stop the torture of innocent Bengalis and marched in the streets of Delhi with more than fifty thousand Indian Muslims in favour of Bangladesh.
 His last visit to the country was on 2 April 2005 when he was an honorary guest at the National Conference of Jamiat Ulema-e-Islam Bangladesh at Paltan Maidan, Dhaka.